elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 # Getting Apps You Need &amp; Staying Up to Date

 The main purpose of our operating system is supporting you when you work, play, and express yourself creatively.
-Part of that is making sure you have access to lots of apps.
-In OS 8 we've made big changes to AppCenter and the way you get updates.
+A big part of that is making sure you have access to lots of apps and get frequent updates that enable new features and keep you safe.
+In OS 8 we've made big changes to AppCenter and the way you get updates to keep your focus on the things you want to accomplish.

-Why: The purpose of an operating system is to be a springboard for apps.

 How: More apps available in AppCenter ootb.
 Make AppCenter more focused.
 Faster.
 Start in on design changes.